Heraldry Symbols & What They Mean

 Other shields display realistic looking fountains rather than symbolic ones.
 The well is very similar to this as a symbol of purification and rebirth.

-The fox was a common symbol for the devil during the middle ages.
+In heraldry, the fox was a common symbol for the devil during the middle ages.

 One of the oldest tales about the fox describes it feigning death in order to trap fox.